Work Based Learning

 Congratulations!

-You have secured a Career & Technical Education internship and taking control of your future.
-Your CDC will be meeting with you and supplying you with your Internship Handbook.
-Use the handbook as a guide throughout your internship assignment.
+You have secured a Career & Technical Education internship and are taking control of your future.

 Intern Professional Guidelines and Safeguards for Behavior and Performance